-The Company's investment in the Partnership at closing was US\$75.7 million, or \$82.5 million, representing a 53.3% ownership interest in the Partnership.
+The Company's investment in the Partnership at closing on July 31, 2014 was US\$75.7 million (\$82.5 million), representing a 53.3% ownership interest in the Partnership at that time.

 The Company was reimbursed \$3.1 million in transaction and related costs incurred in connection with the Acquisition and the formation of the Partnership, and \$1.0 million in share issuance costs related to its investment in the Partnership.